 I set out to learn the history of diabetes treatment and was absolutely shocked when I discovered the life-saving treatment my grandson receives is less than a hundred years old.

-It is important to realize that until 1922, insulin had not yet been discovered so a diagnosis of diabetes was pretty much a death sentence.
+It is important to realize that until 1922, insulin had not yet been discovered so if you were diagnosed with diabetes, it was pretty much a death sentence.

 And within a fairly short time period, we’re talking weeks or months here.